valtimo-platform/valtimo-documentation/valtimo-implementation/components/valtimo-list/valtimo-list.md

 }
 ```

-This will create a simple list that shows our two items.
+This will create a simple list that shows the two items.

 ![simple-list.png](simple-list.png)

 ## Clicking on rows

-If you want some action to happen when the user clicks on a row, you can use the `(rowClicked)` property like so.
+The `(rowClicked)` property is used to add an action when the user clicks on a row

-Change your html to add the property
+The property must be added with a reference to a method
 ```angular2html
 <valtimo-list
     [items]="items"